ericlee6196/3160Lab2/README.md

 # 3160Lab2

-All codes in 'src' folder, and should run on any Java IDE Example output files are also posted in the repository
+All codes in 'src' folder, and should run on any Java IDE.

+Example output files are also posted in the repository